 They all teach variations on the idea that harmful, negative lessons absorbed in childhood about one’s worthiness and the legitimacy of one’s needs are not immutable facts!
-They are false messages, transmitted by those who were carrying their own wounds and wrestling with their own demons.
+They are false messages, transmitted by those who were carrying their own wounds and wrestling with their own inner demons.

 More importantly, those lessons and messages can be unlearned over time if you begin to question them – and continue to question them – with curiosity and compassion.